Sawyer | Berson235 Park Ave. S., at 19th St., 11th fl.; 212-244-3055; sawyerberson.com

 Steve E. Blatz Architect1 Union Square W., nr.
 14th St., Ste.
 506; 212-647-1399; blatzarc.com

-Adept at building at any scale—from a modest 250-square-foot guesthouse on a green rooftop to a sprawling penthouse loft—the architect’s work is always thoughtful and meticulously detailed.
+Adept at building at any scale—from a modest 250-square-foot guesthouse on a green rooftop to a sprawling penthouse loft—the architect is always thoughtful and meticulous in his work.

 Steven Holl Architects450 W. 31st St., nr.
 Tenth Ave., 11th fl.; 212-629-7262; stevenholl.com